bktrtjbl/NYC-Cab-Analysis-COVID-Impact/README.md

 ## Goal and structure

-The goal of this project is to present a **coherent and well-coded investigation** into some aspects of the dataset.
 The project here aims to analyze NY city economy and mobility using Cabs data as a representation.
+This was a group project and a significant part of this (atleast 1/4th) was contributed by me (@bktrtjbl).